CoronaWhy/task-vt/README.md

 ## About the V&T Task Force

-The V&T Task Force is a subgroup of the CoronaWhy team, which is focused on contribuing to the V&T Task.
+The V&T Task Force is a subgroup of the CoronaWhy team, which is focused on contributing to the V&T Task.
 The team is currently being led by Dan (@dnsosa) and Aleksei (@aleksei), please direct any inquiries or issues with permissions to either of these two.

 Currently, the V&T Task Force has plans to work towards [3 concrete deliverables](https://docs.google.com/spreadsheets/d/16kYZPYFMR2n4EcLXexVz-lZee03ofZNEVe-8ke-Os4U/edit#gid=1608970502) for the Therapeutics half of the challenge:
 1. A summary table much like the ones previously discussed [here](https://www.kaggle.com/covid-19-contributions) and [here](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge/discussion/138484#788765).
 We intend for this table to provide information on drug treatments being considered, evidence supporting these treatments (e.g. clinical vs experimental vs computational), and relevant citations providing evidence for these treatments.